 Whether the FDA categorizes a device as a class II or III, or whether it is labeled CADe or CADx does not make a difference for how to use the device in the clinic.
-Even the presence of AI-based algorithms or the lack thereof is not relevant.
+Even the presence of AI-based algorithms (or lack thereof) is not relevant.
 If you want to use a medical device in clinical practice, the only important factor is that it is cleared or approved to be used for the task you are planning to use it for.

 Are you looking for software to support your research?
 Then non-approved algorithms might be able to do the job just fine.
-They are usually cheaper and are easier to customize, which might be of benefit to the research.
-However, this is only possible because they are not as extensively tested and proven to be safe and effective as is the case for software that is cleared or approved for clinical use, which is something to consider before making your pick.
+They are usually cheaper and easier to customize, which might be of benefit to the research.
+However, this is only possible because they are not tested for safety and effectiveness as extensively as software that is cleared or approved for clinical use.
+This is something to consider before making your pick.

 - Device Advice: Investigational Device Exemption (IDE).
 Available at: https://www.fda.gov/medical-devices/how-study-and-market-your-device/device-advice-investigational-device-exemption-ide.
 (Accessed: 20th November 2019)